awaisdevops/prometheus-grafana/third-party-application/README.md

 ---

-## Alerting and Grafana Dashboard for Redis:
+## Alerting and Grafana Dashboard for Redis

 This section explains how to create Prometheus alert rules for a Redis application.
 It focuses on two key scenarios: when the Redis application is down (not accessible) and when it has an excessive number of connections.